stringtheory92/CAPSTONE/README.md

 # Implementing Bcrypt

--creating migration to update user column from password to password_digest
+-rewrote user migration password column to password_digest and seeds are working